When you select a form entry with payment, you’ll see all the information about that transaction.

 Changing form data

-When you select an entry and view its details, you can select “Edit” from the green footer menu to make changes to any field data submitted.
-Click Update when finished, or Cancel to leave without making your changes permanent.
+When you select an entry, you can use the Update action to make changes to any field data submitted.
+Or, select Discard Changes to leave the entry without making the changes permanent.

 Changing the payment total

 If you edit an entry so that it changes the total amount that your user owes after you’ve received payment, it will not change the Order Summary or the amount charged to their credit card.
 If you want to charge the user a different amount, you’ll need to refund the initial payment first.
 Then, you’ll be able to edit the Unpaid order and select Submit Payment to re-enter their card information for the updated payment amount.

 If you have a Square account connected to your form, you can process payments on the Entries page through the Square POS system.
 All you need is: 1) an Android or iOS supported device, and 2) the Square Point of Sale app installed on your device.

 Using your device, go to the Entries page in Cognito Forms and select an entry with payment.
 Among the payment options, you can select the ‘Square POS’ button, which opens up the Square application.
 Once the credit card is processed within the Square application, you’ll return to the entry in Cognito Forms, and the entry will be marked as Paid.